giriarteS/BSPM794/K-mer analysis and genome size estimate.rst

 ::

-   jellyfish histo trim2.jf -o trim2.histo
+   jellyfish histo ecoli.jf -o ecoli.histo

 Confirm that you got the output